-AIG offers a wide range of services to meet the needs of refugees and migrants and the wider BAME community.
+AIG offers a wide range of services to meet the needs of refugees, migrants and the wider BAME community.

-If you would like any further information about the services listed below, or if you need our help, please use our Contact Us page to get in touch.
+If you would like any further information about the services listed below, or if you need our help, please use our contact form to get in touch.

 Employment and employability advice